Technology is embedded in our daily lives and should be an important part of your job search!

 • (job title): jobs Chicago

 If your initial search does not give you the results you were looking for, there might not be any job openings at this time or the company could be using job sites like Indeed or Simply Hired to handle their job posting needs.

 If all else fails, you can obtain contact information through the corporate website and call the HR department to get the latest job openings.

 Checking every job posting site can become really time-consuming.

 Take advantage of available job search technology by using the major search engines to discover the open positions for you on specific job sites along with more obscure listings posted on social media sites like Twitter.

-Additionally, focusing your job search to a particular position or skill set, and you are likely to unearth listings that might be missed by your competition.
+Additionally, by focusing your job search on a particular position or skill set, and you are likely to unearth listings that might be missed by your competition.

 The search terms you choose will determine what results you get, for example:

 • position title apply

 Search engines are only able to be as good as the ways in which we utilize them.
 To enhance the effectiveness of your search, you might need to try out different techniques and strategies.